CSCfi/csc-user-guide/docs/apps/zonation.md

 ```
 cd /scratch/<your_project>/manual_and_example_setups/example\ setups\ and\ data/1_w
-z5 -w --mode=ABF --gui minimal_settings.z5 example1_out
+srun --ntasks=1 --time=00:15:00 --mem=1G --account=project_<your_project_number> --partition=rhel8-cpu --pty z5 -w --mode=ABF minimal_settings.z5 $HOME/example1_out
 ```
-which will create the example1_out file in your $HOME folder.
+which will show you the process in the terminal and create the example1_out file in your $HOME folder.

 **Example batch job script**